barsoosayque/libgdx-oboe/examples/music/README.md

 ## Music

-Simple music player which utilize Libgdx streaming *Music* interface.
+Simple music player which utilize libGDX streaming *Music* interface.
 This interface implemented in library by *OboeMusic*.

 ![screenshot](./screenshot.png)